jzw2/visual-semantics/README.md

 - Implement the rest of the rules in function get_next_configuration, and reduce down

 - Write another test program

-- Change output to a more human readable form in the center panel, instead of just the ast

 - implement clear button